mandar-damle/HDM-documentation/docs/vcs/Install Guide/Install Guide.md

-1. **PIO Plugin** PrimaryIO plug-in registered and installed on VMware vCenter for HDM management.
+1. **PIO Plugin:** PrimaryIO plug-in registered and installed on VMware vCenter for HDM management.
-2. **PIO Manager** The main controlling appliance.
+2. **PIO Manager:** The main controlling appliance.
 This controls and orchestrates the entire system.
-3. **PIO Filter** A **VMware VAIO filter framework** to gather I/O traces from each VM.
+3. **PIO Filter:** A **VMware VAIO filter framework** to gather I/O traces from each VM.
-4. **PIO Analyzer** The I/O Analyzer (IOA) aggregates I/O traces from all VMs.
+4. **PIO Analyzer:** The I/O Analyzer (IOA) aggregates I/O traces from all VMs.
 It analyzes the I/O traces at a block level to make recommendations on the cloud cache requirements etc.
 5. **Storage Gateway:** Provides access across the WAN link to ensure traffic optimization and redundancy against failures.
 It also accesses and manage the On-Premise VMDKs for remote VMs that are in the On-Cloud.
 6. **Cloud Storage G/W:** The gateway for the VMs in the On-Cloud for reads and writes back to the On-Premise across the WAN link.
 It is possible to have multiple gateways across WAN link for redundancy.
 7. **Cloud Cache:** The cloud cache is a fast, reliable, persistent cache for the VMs in the On-Cloud.
 The cache maintains the working set of the VMs, so that VMs can run efficiently without moving entire data On-Cloud.
 When there is a cache miss, it is fetched from the On-Premise side by requesting the storage gateway to get blocks from the On-Premise VMDK.